John M. FarrellProfessor and Director, Thousand Island Bio Station

 - Area of Study: Fish & Wildlife Biology & Management

 My interests revolve around the broad topic of aquatic ecology and management of aquatic resources.
-I am interested in developing biological understanding to improve management and stewardship.
-Much of my research is focused on fish ecology, coastal wetland ecology and their application toward addressing environmental problems facing freshwater ecosystems.
+I use longitudinal studies and targetted research to examine ecological change and guide management and conservation initiatives.
+Much of my research is focused on fish ecology, coastal wetland ecology and addressing environmental problems facing freshwater ecosystems.